 Life goes on in your home no matter what state the kitchen is in.
 Busy families, single adults, and empty-nesters all create dirty dishes.
 When they do start to pile up we recommend to set up a dish-washing station.

 6. Not having a running kitchen sink and faucet is probably one of the largest inconveniences during a remodel.
 Find a large plastic tub that will act as your sink during this time.
-If you do not have another running sink nearby, make sure your tub fits nicely in the closest bathtub you have.
+If you do not have another running sink nearby, make sure the tub you pick fits nicely in the closest bathtub you have.
 If you are preparing a meal at home, we suggest filling this tub with warm, soapy water and adding dirty dishes as they are used.
 This gives them time to soak as you prep the meal and will mean less time scrubbing in the bathtub later on.

 7. Of course you will need a bottle of dish detergent.
 Keep it nearby whatever water source you are using.